EngineHub/CraftBookDocs/templates/mechanics/better_physics.rst

 Better Physics
 ==============

-Better Physics is a series of mechanics that aim to allow small changes to physics, that make a big difference.
+Better Physics is a series of mechanics that aim to allow small changes to physics that make a big difference.

 Falling Ladders
 ===============